Berkeley-CS61B/website-sp24/labs/lab09/index.md

 {: .info}
 $(0, 0)$ is the bottom-left corner of the world (not the top-left as you may be used to).
+For example, for position (5, 4), we would go 5 units to the right and then 4 units up.
 We will work with this orientation in the lab.

 The last step in rendering is to call `ter.renderFrame(world)`, where `ter` is a `TERenderer` object.
 Changes made to the tiles array will not appear